On Adaptive Frequency Sampling for Data-driven Model Order Reduction Applied to Antenna Responses: Conclusions

 The proposed Theta I algorithm is appropriate for adaptive sampling for minimizing an error of choice.
 In this paper, we have used an element-wise relative difference calculation, leading to a minimization of the largest element-wise relative error.
 The effect of this can be seen by the smoothness of the relative error in the relative error plots of some of the benchmarking cases.

-We have also shown that the proposed adaptive sampling algorithms can perform similarly (or better) than the best of the tested predetermined frequency sampling distributions.
-With the proposed adaptive sampling algorithms together with the Loewner framework, the necessary number of interpolation points can be kept low while still maintaining an accurate interpolant.
+We have also shown that the proposed adaptive sampling algorithms perform better than the tested predetermined frequency sampling distributions.
+With the proposed adaptive sampling algorithms together with the Loewner framework, the necessary number of frequency points can be kept low while still maintaining an accurate system model.